-If the nForce modules cannot complete a command due to a temporary condition, the module returns a command block with no data and with the status word set to the appropriate value.
+If the nShield and payShield modules cannot complete a command due to a temporary condition, the module returns a command block with no data and with the status word set to the appropriate value.
 The user can resubmit the command at a later time.
 The server program can record a log of all such failures.

-If the nForce modules encounters an unrecoverable error it enters the error state.
+If the nShield and payShield modules encounters an unrecoverable error it enters the error state.
 This is indicated by the status LED flashing in the Morse pattern SOS.
 As soon as the unit enters the error state all processors stop processing commands and no further replies are returned.
 In the error state the unit does not respond to commands.
 The unit must be reset.